rayxuan2000/Customer_Revenue_Prediction_and_Targeted_Marketing_Strategies/README.md

 - totals - This set of columns mostly includes high-level aggregate data.

 ## What is embedding actually
+Let's say we have a feature "color" with values: {"red", "blue", "green"}.
+We can map these values to integer indices: {"red": 0, "blue": 1, "green": 2}.
 Code Example
 ```
 import torch